My Story

 It made perfect sense.
 No longer on dry land, aboard an old, poorly-maintained “cannery boat,” safe traveling was my own fervent hope — a wish for good luck, sound judgement, and a prayer of sorts.
 I’ve learned that people in rural Alaska think a lot about safety when traveling, whether on foot, on the water, flying, or by snow machine.
 Visualize two skin-clad families long ago.
 They embrace with eyes and hearts locked together in abiding love.
 Remember the elders and what they taught us.
 May we someday share another camp.

-To you and your loved ones, I offer this same timeless wish for safety.
-This website contains a book-length, science-based writing project.
-The original working title was Food-Sick.
-It’s a story of the human body, modern culture, medicine, and the “chronic disease” (metabolic disease) epidemic that surrounds us everyday which cost the U.S. $4.05 trillion in 2024.
 My motives for the writing project are complicated.
 Now in my mid-60’s, I want to stay healthy, but I hope to educate.
 As a former science and math teacher I am saddened by watching generations of good people get food-sick in one small Alaska town.
 Kids who were healthy smart-ass teens aged into chronic disease and now some of their kids are getting sick too.

-Today in any given U.S. high school classroom, most students today will know someone who is type-2 diabetic—a disease caused by lifestyle.
+Today in any given U.S. high school classroom, most students will know someone who is type-2 diabetic—a disease caused by lifestyle.
 In my childhood years (the 1960’s and 1970’s) that number would have been nearly zero.
-Based on current national disease statistics, about 30-percent (or more) of a typical graduating class will themselves become type-2-diabetic.
-What that says about the place we call “school,” obviously, is that it operates within a profoundly unwell society.
-And yet, the schools are not succeeding.
-Rather, they are fostering a populous that is incapable of avoiding — avoidable — life-shortening disease.
-That’s a pretty major failure.
+Based on current national disease statistics, by 2050 57-percent of U.S. adults will be classified as obese.
+In the range of 30 to 40-percent (or more) of a typical American graduating class will become type-2-diabetic.